doctrine/migrations/README.markdown

 ## Reverting Migrations

-As you noticed above we defined a down() method that drops the users table that we created.
-This allows us to easily revert the migrations.
+You maybe noticed in the last example that we defined a _down()_ method which drops the users table that we created.
+This method allows us to easily revert changes the schema has been migrated to.
+The _migrate_ tasks takes a _--version_ option which you can use to roll back your schema to a specific version of your migrations:

     $ ./doctrine migrations:migrate --version=0
     Doctrine Command Line Interface